 Nonprofits are always looking for new sources of funding.
-From donations to in-kind giving, individual supporters do a great job to help nonprofits stay up and running around the world.
+From monetary donations to in-kind giving, individual supporters do a great job to help nonprofits stay up and running around the world.

 However, the other player that’s too often missing from our analysis of nonprofit funding sources is corporations.
-A lot of corporations offer programs to help give back to the community by investing in nonprofit organizations.
+A lot of businesses offer programs to help give back to the community by investing in nonprofit organizations.
 This is referred to as “corporate philanthropy.”

 What is corporate philanthropy?

 Corporate philanthropy is the act of a corporation contributing to nonprofit organizations through donations, volunteerism, sponsorships, in-kind donations, and more in order to help advance the organizations’ missions.

 The problem is that not enough nonprofits know how to take advantage of corporate philanthropy.
 That’s why we’ve created this guide: to help organizations learn about corporate philanthropy so they know where to look in order to make the most of it.

 - Why corporate philanthropy is important.